syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 **Line wrapping images**

 In EditControl, it is possible to associate images to indicate line wrapping.
-This feature can be turned on by setting the `MarkLineWrapping` property to True.
+This feature can be turned on by setting the `MarkLineWrapping` property to `true`.
 There are two types of image indicators:

 * Images that indicate the line that is being wrapped.
 These are displayed at the beginning of the line being wrapped.
 This can be set by using the `CustomWrappedLinesMarkingImage` property.
 * Images that indicate the point at which the line is being wrapped.
 This can be set by using the `CustomLineWrappingMarkingImage` property.

-`MarkWrappedLines` property of EditControl is used to indicate whether wrapped lines should be marked.
+`MarkWrappedLines` property in EditControl is used to indicate whether wrapped lines should be marked.

 <table>
 <tr>